 With fewer teams involved, as well as a rumored $25 million buy-in price, multiple 2019 CoD organizations won’t stick around for next year, leaving numerous players looking for a new home.

 Each franchise will have five starting players and a maximum of 10 players on the team that could be used as mid-series or pre-series substitutions.

 The league’s open signing window began on Sept.
 3, so any player can negotiate and sign a new contract with any team in the league at this time.
-Players who are under contract with an existing CWL organization with a city-based franchise spot will have to sign a new contract in order to be eligible for the 2020 CoD League.
+Players who are under contract with an existing CWL organization with a city-based franchise spot will have to sign a new contract to be eligible for the 2020 CoD League.

-In order to allow for immediate transfers, players can be traded between organizations throughout the majority of the 2020 season.
+To allow for immediate transfers, players can be traded between organizations throughout the majority of the 2020 season.